chisfy/SoC-Shop/README.md

 ## 💭 Reflections
 <p align="center">
 What went well? <br>
+This was built mobile first, and this greatly helped my understanding of responsive design and CSS positioning and styling.
 </p>

 <p align="center">
 What could be improved? <br>
+Improvement in functionality for the carts so the cart could reflect the number in the basket as a more visual cue instead of just turning red!
+Currently, duplicate of mugs are just repeated in the cart page however this could be improved by instead just updating the quantity to be updated to 2!
 </p>

 ## 🎥 Demo